rhotter/mari-programming/Beginner_Workshops/pacman.md

-# Design a Pac-Man Character!
+# Design a Pac-Man Ghost!

 ## Instructions
 Write a program to draw ghosts on the screen.
 You must do this by writing a function called drawGhost, which takes three parameters, the center x location of the ghost, the center y location of the ghost and the color of the ghost.

+**Note:** The center of the ghost does not have to be exactly at the center.
+Rather, it can be any point on the ghost.

 ```javascript
 function drawGhost(centerX, centerY, color){